 Faculty mentoring undergraduate student researchers are eligible and encouraged to apply for stipends related to research projects.

-APPLICATION DEADLINE: Applications should be submitted to the Chairperson of the LCU Council on Undergraduate Research no later than 5:00 pm on the following dates:
+APPLICATION DEADLINE: Applications should be submitted to the Director of Undergraduate Research (Dr. Kenneth Hawley).

 In no more than five pages, the author should address in bulleted sections the following: Background, Significance of Research/Scholarly/Creative Activity (hereafter referred to as “The Activity”), Methodology, Anticipated Outcome, Timeline, Budget, Student Researcher Background, and Compensation Requested.
 See below for specific instructions regarding each section.

 Formatting the Proposal: 12pt Times New Roman Font with 1 inch margins, and double spaced

 BACKGROUND: In general, the author must address how the proposed activity goes above and beyond their regular assigned duties (as documented in their signed LCU contract).
 This information should include a description of the type of activity, including research hypothesis or research questions as applicable.
 A background of what the faculty member has done in the past few years helps the committee to understand the impact of their functions.

 SIGNIFICANCE: The significance of the activity should discuss the importance of the proposed research/scholarly/creative activity and its relevance, including how it is situated within the existing body of scholarship (or creative activity).
 The investigation might be relevant for theory, practice and future research and/or scholarly/creative activity.
 The investigator should explain the importance of the activity as a scholarly undertaking and indicate the likelihood of its contribution to the advancement of knowledge within the discipline.